No cheap plan options Fiber network still has room to grow

 If Google Fiber is available in your area, it's safe to assume you also have a cable provider and possibly even another fiber provider available at your address.
 In that case, you'll want to know how Google Fiber compares.

-The most significant difference between Google Fiber and cable internet will be your upload speeds and connection quality.
-Fiber internet often delivers symmetrical upload and download speeds.
-In the case of Google Fiber's 2 Gig plan, max upload speeds of 1,000Mbps compared to max download speeds of 2,000Mbps (which is still ridiculously fast).
-Upload speeds with cable internet top out at around 50Mbps, so you won't get anywhere near the same upload speeds -- which are vital to working and learning from home -- with cable internet service.
+Upload speeds with cable internet top out at around 50Mbps, so you won't get anywhere near the same upload speed potential with cable internet service.
 The connection quality of a fiber connection is also typically better than a cable one, which can be susceptible to slowed speeds due to network congestion, especially during peak usage times.

 Where does Google Fiber rank on customer satisfaction?